 Like all viruses, parvo must have a living host.
 When an animal comes in contact with the vomit or feces of an animal infected with its relative strain, it is exposed.

-This means if you are walking your dog in an area where parvo is in the ground…yeah, it’s scary.
+This means if dog owners are walking their dog in an area where parvo is in the ground…yeah, it’s scary.
 Once a dog is exposed it can carry the virus for 2-3 weeks and expel it in its normal poop even if it doesn’t become sick.
-There is an incubation period after exposure of 3-10 days.
+This creates an infected environment.

 Cleaning an Area Exposed to Parvo

 Most cleaning products can’t kill parvo.
 If you have to clean an area exposed to the virus, pick up the feces or vomit using gloves and dispose of it in the trash or burn it.
 I would recommend burning it as the best way to avoid the risk of viral infection.